 EMG testing is done on muscles when they’re at rest, slightly contracted, and forcefully contracted.
 Normally, muscle doesn’t produce electrical signals when it’s at rest.
 As it’s contracted, the electrical activity increases, with forceful contractions producing the greatest amount of electrical activity.

 During a nerve conduction study, your doctor places two surface electrodes on your skin over the nerve.
 One of the electrodes provides a mild electrical impulse, and the other electrode records the response of the nerve.
 The test is performed for each individual nerve that requires assessment.

 To calculate how quickly a nerve transmits an impulse, your physician measures the distance between the two surface electrodes and the time it takes for the electrical impulse to travel between them.

-The test is most commonly used to evaluate unexplained symptoms including muscle weakness, numbness, and pain.
-It can also help doctors distinguish between legitimate weakness and reduced use caused by pain.
+Electrodiagnostic testing is most commonly used to evaluate unexplained muscle weakness, numbness, and pain.
+It can also help doctors distinguish between legitimate weakness and reduced muscle use caused by pain.